- How legal document signing works

 - Stores legal documents digitally, so there are no hard-copies to scan, file, or manage.

-- Automatically populates the legal document with visitor information (like their name, purpose of visit, and more), so document prep is needed.
+- Automatically populates the legal document with visitor information (like their name, purpose of visit, and more), so document prep isn't needed.

 - Lets you present different documents, like legal documents to interviewees and safety waivers for contractors, to visitors based on their reason for visiting.